hallowelt/docker-bluespice-wiki/README.md

 | `WIKI_PROTOCOL`              | `https`        | Protocol for the wiki                                | Yes      |
 | `WIKI_SUBSCRIPTION_KEY`      | `null`         | Only used by PRO edition.
 Overrides in-app config    | Yes      |

-*) Required for the initial installation of the database.
+*) See section "Database requirements for FARM edition"

 ## Profiling